-One of the first commercially successful amps Fender ever made was the Champ, a single ended class A 5W amp with a very simple design became hugely popular almost instantly at its 1948 launch.
+One of the first commercially successful amps Fender ever made was the Champ.
+A single ended class A 5W amp with a very simple design.
+It became hugely popular almost instantly when it was launched in 1948.

 The Champ has changed many times since then using 8″ and 6″ speakers, different schematics, valves and covers.

-These days the custom shop keep churning out variations on the theme.
+These days the custom shop still keep churning out variations on the theme.

 If any amp can be considered to have changed the world it is the Fender Bassman.

-Not only bass players favored the Bassman, guitar players used it as well.
+Not only bass players favoured the Bassman, guitar players used it as well.

 These amps were very well made and once they started to export and Jim Marshall got hold of them he got together with Pete Townsend and Eric Clapton to develop the Marshall JTM45, using the Bassman as their starting point.

-Today Basssman’s might not be as popular but the amount of spin offs built off this original model is crazy!
+Today Bassman’s might not be as popular but the amount of spin-offs built on this original model is crazy!

-The Twin is known for it’s ability to be very loud and still remain ‘clean’ and it’s lush sounding Reverb.
+The Twin is known for its ability to be very loud and still remain ‘clean’ as well as its lush sounding reverb.

-One thing that always remained however is that a Twin come with tilt back legs, allowing you to angle the amp up towards your ears rather than legs.
+One thing that always remained was that a Twin comes with tilt back legs, allowing you to angle the amp up towards your ears rather than legs.

-Known for being heavy to lug around but very reliable for a valve amp, the Twin has had millions of working guitar players to come through her.
+Known for being heavy to lug around but very reliable for a valve amp, the Twin has had millions of working guitar players attached to her.

 Pedal friendly as she is, the Twin loves a bit of delay and some light overdrive from pedals such as the Tube Screamer.
-Tremolo and Reverb are off course built in.
+Tremolo and Reverb are of course built in.

-Fender teamed up with IK Multimedea to digitally build replicas of their amps, the result was Amplitube Fender which when used with Amplitubes other products inside X Gear gives you a serious combination of amp history, as a simple plug-in.
+Fender teamed up with IK Multimedia to digitally build replicas of their amps.
+The result was Amplitube Fender which when used with AmpliTube other products inside X-Gear gives you a serious combination of amp history, as a simple plug-in.

-A nice hint of Fenders enormous legacy is the Cyber Twin’s preset “Her Majesty’s Bassman” which refer to the JMP45, Marshall’s first amp.
+A nice hint of Fender’s enormous legacy is the Cybertwin’s preset, ‘Her Majesty’s Bassman’.
+This refer to the JMP45, Marshall’s first amp.

 Classic Van Halen riffs will obviously sound awesome, but it’s also clear how great Eddie’s sound is for any kind of rock guitar.

-With three independent channels and very quite switching between them you can build a sound that seamlessly move from clean distortion.
+With three independent channels and very quite switching between them, you can build a sound that seamlessly moves from clean to distortion.